 In this field, type the name of the server debug configuration.

 In this field, type the name of the host where the target application is deployed.

 In this field, type the port to connect to the specified host through.
 If you are using localhost on your machine, this setting should correspond with the port specified in the configuration file of the local Web server where the application will be executed or debugged.

 From this list, select the debugging engine to use.
 The available options are:

 If you do not specify any path mappings and start debugging an application that is not under the server document root, IntelliJ IDEA displays an error message: The Click to set up path mappings link brings up the Resolve Path Mappings Problem dialog, where you can define the path mappings:

-When you click OK and leave the dialog, IntelliJ IDEA selects the Use path mappings checkbox on the Servers page automatically.
+When you click OK and leave the dialog, the Use path mappings checkbox on the Servers page gets selected automatically.